KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 ### For loop

-This brings us back to the `for` loop.
-The `for` loop is used heavilly is most other languages and you don't see it much in PowerShell.
+The `for` loop is used heavily is most other languages and you don't see it much in PowerShell.
 But when you do see it, it's often in the context of walking an array.

 ``` posh
     for ( $index = 0; $index -lt $data.count; $index++)